by Melissa Mesku

 That growth also draws professionals from farther afield, providing new avenues of possibility for collaboration.
 The day we spoke, a Norwegian guy was coworking at Poligon on a working holiday.
 It sparked a conversation and an idea.

 “We were thinking about starting to bring startups from Norway to come to Ljubljana for a month to work with local creatives.
 Slovenia is a great place to live, the quality of life is really high, the food is great, in an hour you can be at the seaside, in another hour you can go skiing, etc., so it’s a great place to come and work,” said Piškorič.
-By force of habit, Poligon’s leadership couldn’t help but consider whether there was untapped potential for connection across borders.

 The popularity of startup culture, coupled with a slumping economy, provides a great climate for cross-border collaboration.